 How to deal with the pain?

 One can perform the deep cleaning process at home, and that is what the internet says.
-But the entire process requires dental expertise, and this what the person needs to take care of.
+But the entire process requires dental expertise, and this is what the person needs to take care of.

 There are several essentials to be noted and some side effects it may include that are well handled by a dentist.
 Performing the same at home can be a risky task.